 CT Paid Leave Benefit

-All subsequent leaves of absence will be paid in accordance with the Capital Area Health Consortium’s (CAHC) CT Paid Leave Private Plan.
+All subsequent leaves of absence will be paid per Capital Area Health Consortium’s (CAHC) CT Paid Leave Private Plan.
 To be eligible for CT Paid Leave, you must have been employed by CAHC for at least 3 months.
-You may be eligible for the CT Paid Leave benefit sooner if you have previously worked in Connecticut.
+If employed in CT before joining CAHC, you may be eligible for the CT Paid Leave benefit at an earlier time.

 The rates of pay are as follows: